Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Communicating with the IRS or State Tax Agency Employees

-Should you attempt to handle your tax controversy or audit on your own?
+Should you attempt to handle your tax controversy or audit on your own, or seek IRS tax help?

 Navigating the IRS and State tax controversy resolution process can be complicated.
-To manage it effectively independently, a taxpayer must invest substantial time in studying the nuances of the Internal Revenue Code, IRS Regulations, case law, rulings, procedures, and the Internal Revenue Manual (IRM), which dictates IRS protocols and policies.
+To be effective in the process, a taxpayer must invest substantial time in studying the nuances of the Internal Revenue Code, IRS Regulations, case law, IRS rulings and procedures, and the Internal Revenue Manual (IRM), which dictates IRS protocols and policies.
 Additionally, it requires education and experience to master tax strategies for negotiating favorable resolutions.
-The financial ramifications of handling an IRS tax audit or tax collection controversy independently could far surpass the cost of enlisting the services of an experienced Enrolled Agent (EA) or CPA tax resolution specialist.
+Getting IRS tax help is critical to successful negotiations.
+The financial ramifications of handling an IRS tax audit or tax collection controversy independently could far surpass the cost of retaining the services of an experienced Enrolled Agent (EA) or CPA tax resolution specialist.

-Be aware that not all accountants, attorneys, or Enrolled Agents specialize in tax resolution services.
+Be aware that not all accountants, attorneys, or Enrolled Agents specialize in providing IRS tax help and resolution services.
 You may consider prior technical or managerial experience as an IRS former employee or manager to be an essential factor in choosing a representative.
-While I believe such prior IRS experience is invaluable, it is certainly not a requirement.
+While I believe prior IRS experience is invaluable, it is certainly not a requirement.
 I have met some competent professionals who were never IRS technical employees or managers.

 While I generally do not recommend that any taxpayer take on the IRS or State tax agency controversy (audit, collection, or appeals) without representation, I am sensitive to clients facing financial challenges.
-I may be able to suggest ways to obtain IRS tax audit help or IRS collection help and guidance while minimizing your out-of-pocket costs.
+I may be able to suggest ways to obtain IRS tax help with an IRS audit or IRS collection controversy and guidance while minimizing your out-of-pocket costs.

 You may feel comfortable communicating directly with an IRS Revenue Officer, IRS Revenue Agent, IRS Tax Compliance Officer (TCO), IRS Appeals Officer, IRS Settlement Officer, or any other employee involved in your IRS, FTB, or state tax audit or collection controversy.
-If that is the situation, you can retain me to explain your options, provide strategic guidance, review IRS or other agency documents received, and review your planned responses.
+If that is the situation, you can retain me as a consultant to explain your options, provide strategic guidance, review IRS or other agency documents and communications you receive, and review your planned responses.
 This could make the difference between the success or failure of your tax resolution efforts!
 Further, if you get in over your head, I can take over as your representative to resolve your tax controversy.

 Time is of the essence when dealing with the IRS and other tax agencies’ audit, collection, and appeal tax issues.
 From my 34+ years of inside-the-IRS experience, I assure you that the earlier you seek and receive tax audit or collection tax help for resolving your IRS, FTB, or other state tax audit, tax collection, or other tax controversy, the faster you can resume a normal life.
 Tax audit and collection problems are like tooth decay.
 They will worsen if ignored, resulting in a “financial” root canal!
 You do NOT want the IRS, FTB, or other state tax agency doing a “root canal” on your finances!!
 Get IRS tax help today!